-A carefully monitored work or service experience in which an individual has intentional learning goals and reflects actively on what she or he is learning throughout the experience.
-Part of an educational program and carefully monitored and evaluated for academic credit, or part of a learning plan that the intern develops.
+An internship is a carefully monitored work or service experience in which an individual has intentional learning goals and reflects actively on what she or he is learning throughout the experience.
+It can be part of an educational program that is carefully monitored and evaluated for academic credit, or part of a learning plan that the intern develops.

 Internships vary in duration.
 They can be part-time or full-time, paid or unpaid.
 The important element that distinguishes an internship from a short-term job is the intentional learning agenda that the intern brings to the experience and the employer provides.